Azure-Samples/ms-identity-ciam-browser-delegated-ios-sample/README.md

-# Sign in users and call web API in sample iOS (Swift) mobile app
+# Sign in users and call a protected web API in sample iOS (Swift) mobile app

 * [Overview](#overview)
 * [Contents](#contents)